drmonkeysee/ecs-scheduler/README.md

 ## Getting Started (PROVISIONAL)

-This particular version of ECS Scheduler is a nearly direct rip from the internal Openmail project and is designed to be run as a standalone application.
+This particular version of ECS Scheduler is a nearly direct adaptation from an internal Openmail project and is designed to be run as a standalone application.
 Later releases of this project will expose it as a pip-installable package with greater flexibility in hosting and running the scheduler components.
 In the meantime this can be run as an application script directly from the repo contents.
 A Dockerfile is also provided that sets the repository up to host in docker.

 ECS Scheduler startup is controlled through a combination of configuration files and environment variables and depends on some minimal AWS infrastructure to operate.